adueck/lisp-in-nix/README.md

 - LISP-style polish notation
 - Math primitives of `+` `*` and `-`
 - Integers only, no floats
+- No variables or lambdas ... yet ?

 ## System Requirements